The $5 Logo

 To sum up, here are our seven logos again:

-Quite a bit of time and money (OK, just $15…) went into writing this article.
-So if you enjoyed it and want me to write more, I would definitely appreciate you sharing it on your social network of choice using the buttons below.
+Quite a bit of time and money (OK, just $15…) went into writing this Fiverr review.
+So if you enjoyed it and want me to write more, I would definitely appreciate you sharing it.
 Thanks in advance!